gregorycrane/CrosbySchaeffer2.0/chaps/lesson05.md

 <figure><head>A GREEK BOY‘S TABLET</head>

-<p>Here we see half of a school tablet used by some Greek lad more than
-2000 years ago.
+Here we see half of a school tablet used by some Greek lad more than 2000 years ago.
 At the top the master has written two lines of verse, which the pupil has tried to reproduce twice in the space below.
-See if you can find mistakes in his work.</p></figure>
+See if you can find mistakes in his work.</figure>

 (b) Write in Greek: